aka: In Universe Nick Name

 - Tamahome from Fushigi Yuugi has been known as "Obake-chan" since childhood because of his markings.
 Don't call him that, though.

-- In Saki, several characters start calling Saki "Rinshan-san" after she demonstrates her uncanny ability to win with Rinshan Kaihou* .
+- Several characters start calling Saki "Rinshan-san" after she demonstrates her uncanny ability to win with Rinshan Kaihounote .

 - In Last Exile, Dio calls Claus "Immelman" after his trademark piloting maneuver.